 First, I am only speaking of the highest potential numbers, not an expected estimate of the actual numbers.
 Second, I meant to separate physically existing animals and humans from digitally simulated/emulated animals and humans, because I can't see a convincing reason why the number of digital humans will be more than animals, nor the reverse.

 So why is the potential number of non-human animals higher than that of humans?
 Basically it is because for any planet that is habitable for humans and can be turned into human-habitable ones, it will also be extremely likely to become habitable for non-human animals.
 And since non-human animals can be much smaller than humans, their number potential has to be higher.

-Also, after arguing for the potential number of organisms, I would like to express my view on the expected number of animals that are human/non-human: I think the expected number of physical non-human animals is (maybe substantially) lower than physical humans/human-like organisms.
+Also, after arguing for the potential number of organisms, I would like to express my view on the expected number of animals that are human/non-human: I think the expected number of physical non-human animals is (maybe substantially) higher than physical humans/human-like organisms.
 Four arguments makes me quite confident about this: